ctrl+shift+p filters: :st2 :st3 :win :osx :linux

 }

-host is fixed to localhost regardless — the server rejects requests with non-localhost Origin headers. port is just the preferred port; the fallback walk above kicks in if it's busy.
+host stays on localhost — the server only listens on your own machine. port is just the preferred port; the fallback walk above kicks in if it's busy.

 Connecting MCP clients